-This week on The Interview we talk to Ngugi Vere, a leading designer and stylist based in South Africa.
+On the beauty and fashion spotlight interview, we talk to Ngugi Vere, a leading designer and stylist based in South Africa.
 African inspired designs and cloths are taking over the fashion scene, being seen on the Hollywood red carpet as well as in blockbuster movies.
-This trend is on the upward and with it African designers are also rising.
-But what inspires Vere to create such powerful pieces which not only celebrate the African woman but lifts Afrocentric pride in general?
+This trend is on the upward and with it, African designers are also rising.
+But what inspires Vere to create such powerful pieces which not only celebrate the African woman but lift Afrocentric pride in general?

-In your opinion, what contributed to the rise of the African print? what significance does this have on African women in particular and identity in general?
+In your opinion, what contributed to the rise of African print?
+How significant is this for African women in particular and Afrocentric identity in general?

 African print particularly the Wax print originated from Holland, and through trade and globalization it ended up in Africa where it was well adapted.
-The African print grew to influence African fashion because its a true inspiration from Africa.
-The thousand patterns on African prints show the diversity, nature, climate and history of Africa.
-It really defines Africa and, I personally believe it was originally from Africa before Holland and Indonesia mass produced and claimed its originality.
+The African print grew to influence African fashion because it’s a true inspiration from Africa.
+A thousand patterns on African prints show the diversity, nature, climate and history of Africa.
+It really defines Africa and, I personally believe it was originally from Africa before Holland and Indonesia mass-produced and claimed its originality.

 How long have you been a designer and what is the name of your company; who are some of the prominent women you have styled